jrmmendes/awesome-compose-files/README.md

 2 - Edit the file variables to match your needs;

 3 - Run the service with `docker-compose -f service.compose.yml up`;

+# Contributing

+Just open a Pull Request with your file:
+- Put the file in the `/files` folder;
+- Name you file with the pattern `service.compose.yml`;
+- Use the latest Docker Compose spec (current: 3);